txominvs/txominvs/README.md

 I am a Data Scientist and Physicist.

 - ✨ I know my way around Python, SQL and Fortran
-- ⚛️ Quantum Physics is what I studied
+- 🥷🏻 Quantum Physics ninja
 - 🚀 Always happy to learn new things!